rogerballard/nestjs-relay/docs/refetching-data.md

 Now that the `id` field has been added to the `Ship` type, we need to implement a custom resolver to ensure that a global id is resolved from the value we pass to it.

-The `IdFieldResolver` function automatically implements the resolver behaviour for us.
+The `GlobalIdFieldResolver` function automatically implements the resolver behaviour for us.

 ```typescript
 import { Resolver } from '@nestjs/graphql'